|We have 1198 articles and 90% are complete!||Please help us finish these articles (and/or the rest)||(Edit)|

 - Legion of Steel

-- Winter Guard Kommand - This model can potentially gain Advance Move.
+- Winter Guard Kommand.
+Mad Dogs can potentially gain Advance Move in this theme.

 - Wolves of Winter